 The opinions expressed in this article are solely those of the author and are not necessarily those of World Religion News.

-Tags: Al Akhawayn University, Arab Spring, Arabic language, Berber language, Berbers, constitutional monarchy, Cornell University Press, Egypt, featured, Islam and democracy, Jonathan Wyrtzen, King Mohamed VI, Marrakesh, Marrakesh Declaration, Morocco, Morocco Bahai'i, Morocco Christians, Morocco Jews, Morocco Muslims, Morocco women, Royal Institute for Amazigh (Berber) Culture, Tamazight, Tunisia, Yale University
+Tags: agnostic, Al Akhawayn University, Arab Spring, Arabic language, Baha'i, Berber language, Berbers, constitutional monarchy, Cornell University Press, democracy, Egypt, Islam, Jonathan Wyrtzen, King Mohamed VI, Marrakesh, Marrakesh Declaration, Morocco, religious minorities, Royal Institute for Amazigh (Berber) Culture, Tamazight, Tunisia, Yale University

 WRN Featured Contributors are comprised of two groups: A) The official spokespersons affiliated with a religion or religious organization or B) WRN hand-picked religion and theology writers from around the web.
 If you would like to be a featured contributor, please contact us here.